-Receiving Feedback about Oneself
+Receiving feedback about oneself

 Research shows that in certain situations others might know us better than we know ourselves.
 A psychologist at Washington University in St. Louis has shown that we are not the know-it-alls that we think we are.

-He has found that the individual is more accurate in assessing one's own internal, such as anxiety, while friends are better barometers of intellect-related traits, such as intelligence and creativity, and even strangers are equally adept as our friends and ourselves at spotting the extrovert in us all.
+Research suggests that we are more accurate in assessing ourselves internally, such as our anxiety, while friends are better barometers of intellect-related traits, such as intelligence and creativity.
+Even strangers are equally adept as our friends and ourselves at spotting the extrovert in us all.

 "Personality is not who you think you are, it's who you are.
-Some people think by definition that we are the experts on our personality because we get to write the story, but personality is not the story -- it's the reality.
+Some people think by definition that we are the experts on our personality because we get to write the story, but personality is not the story - it's the reality.
 So, you do get to write your own story about how you think you are, and what you tell people about yourself, but there still is reality out there, and, guess what?
 Other people are going to see the reality, regardless of what story you believe."

-Personality, Vazire says, is pervasive in many things that we do -- clothing choice, bedroom arrangement, Web site and Facebook profiles, for example.
+Personality, Vazire says, is pervasive in many things that we do - clothing choice, bedroom arrangement, Web site and Facebook profiles, for example.
 "Everything you touch you leave a mark of your personality," she says.
 "You leave traces unintentionally.
 You give off hints of your personality that you don't even see yourself."

 "If we spent as much time looking at photos of others as we do ourselves we'd form a much more confident and clear impression of the other's attractiveness than we would have of our own.
-Yet after looking in the mirror for five minutes we're still left wondering, 'Am I attractive or not?'
-And still have no clue.
+Yet after looking in the mirror for five minutes, we're still left wondering, 'Am I attractive or not?'
+And still, have no clue.
 And it's not the case that we all assume that we're beautiful, right?"

-Similarly, if you think that you are warm and friendly, and your friends and family say even if you think along those lines, you don't come across that way; you might pay more attention to your behaviors.
+Similarly, if you think that you are warm and friendly, and your friends and family say even if you think along those lines, you don't come across that way; you might pay more attention to your behaviours.

 On average, the people who know you best know you as well as you know yourself, no better, no worse than you.
 More importantly, there are things that both you know that they don't know, and things that they know that you don't know, and those lead to very interesting experiences and disagreements.
 This is why we should always be open to feedback.

 Feedback helps us get to know what others see but we’re missing from the whole picture.
-These are some points for your consideration when receiving feedback:
+These are some points for your consideration when receiving feedback.